mac-cain13/ziften/Readme.md

 # Ziften
-Ziften is a Safari extension that adds some handy dandy features to the issue tracker [SifterApp](https://www.sifterapp.com/).
+Ziften is a Safari extension that puts even more rocket fuel into the issuetracker [Sifter](https://www.sifterapp.com/).
+It adds hotkeys, search improvements and more for the best issuetracker for small teams.

-## How to install
+## How to install?
 **Stable version:** Not available yet, will be soon.

 **Development version:** [Download the source from GitHub](https://github.com/mac-cain13/ziften/archive/master.zip)